localtoast9001/pi-frame/src/pi-frame-gtk/README.md

 # pi-frame-gtk
 This is an app that uses GTK 3.0 for UI and runs on Raspian.
+Currently, you need to pull the code onto your Pi and do a local build.
+After that, you can have it launch on startup.

 ## Build
 Follow these steps to install libraries.
 Then use GNU Make to build the app.